 $ python <simulator_file>.py --proxy=localhost:3128

-To connect a simulator from behind a corporate proxy, command line tools like the Bonsai SDK need to know where to send traffic.
-For the Bonsai SDK, this is done by providing the proxy server address and port to the simulator config when running a simulator.
+To connect a simulator from behind a corporate proxy, tools like the Bonsai SDK need to know where to send traffic.
+This is done by providing the proxy server address and port to the simulator config when running a simulator.
 There are multiple ways that you can do this such as through the CLI or in the simulator code itself.

 # Default version is latest python <simulator_file>.py --predict # OR Python <simulator_file>.py --predict=1

 After your BRAIN is finished training it can be used to “predict” or perform in the simulation.
 How well it does depends on how long you let it train!
 Using your BRAIN involves running your simulator file as you did when training, but now in prediction mode with

 --predict=latest which will use the version of the latest training session that you just ran.
 You can use a different version of your BRAIN if you have trained it multiple times by replacing